 But, can the effects of early traumas coupled with this long and challenging professional journey as adults be painted away by the stroke of a brush?

 Trauma response is a compounded concept further illustrated by a disorder called C-PTSD.

-Although there are copious syndromes and conditions to mention in relation to the subject of trauma and artists, I’d like to focus on the artist’s experience with one in particular;
+Although there are copious syndromes and conditions to mention about the subject of trauma and artists, I’d like to focus on the artist’s experience with one in particular: